ghostbyte420/MapCreator.Engine/README.md

 ### Overview

 > MapCreator is a Windows Forms-based tool designed for [Ultima Online](http://uo.com)™ custom facet generation.
-Whether you're an Ultima Online™ server developer or hobbyist, MapCreator simplifies the process of designing and compiling custom maps for your game server...
+Whether you're an Ultima Online™ server developer or hobbyist, MapCreator simplifies the process of designing and compiling custom maps for your game server!

 <br/>